When Things Have to Go Right

 When it comes to what companies can expect at the U.S. Open each year, Mimi Griffin takes no chances.
 Nine months before the golf championship begins, Griffin, working alongside tournament governing body the U.S. Golf Association, begins a series of seminars with companies that have purchased hospitality packages.

-She and other organizers tee up as many scenarios as they can conjure: where tents and other VIP areas are located, how long travel times are likely to be, even the distance in yards between the drop-off parking lots and the course.
+She and other organizers tee up as many scenarios as they can conjure: where tents and other VIP areas are located, how long travel times are likely to be, what rv decals are needed, even the distance in yards between the drop-off parking lots and the course.
 Is it 200 yards or 400 yards?
 And why can’t corporate guests get closer access?
 Whatever the question, the emphasis hews toward transparency, she said.

 “They feel like we’re all in this together,” said Griffin, president of MSG Promotions.
 “They know we’re not trying to snow them or up-sell them.”